 Saturday 12PM -2:30PM

-A very recent addition to the glamorous Camps Bay strip, La Parada del Mar comes with an amazing view and some seriously dreamy decor.
-But even better than both those things, which tbh, can be found in abundance on the strip, is the food.
+There are a couple of La Parada restaurants around the city and they each have a unique vibe and some seriously dreamy decor.
+But even better than both those things, which tbh, can be found in abundance in this city, is the food.

 Charred octopus, Spanish garlic mushrooms, seared tuna, salt & pepper fried squid…it’s all so good.
 Not to mention goblets of gin and tonics and colourful mojitos.
 And the churros – oh the churros!
-I personally am hard-pressed to venture “all the way out” to Camps Bay, but this place is definitely worth it.
-It’s light and airy, and feels far removed from the somewhat pretentious Camps Bay scene.
 The food is more than just nice, it’s delicious.

 I’m going back soon to try their new breakfast menu and I can’t wait.
 Prices range from around R65 – R150 for the small plates.